Why Every PMF Article You've Read Was Written for Someone Else

 You have 50 users.
 Maybe fewer.
 You're reading every article about product-market fit you can find, and none of them are written for you.

-They're written for companies with thousands of users, real revenue, and teams big enough to run cohort analyses.
+They're written for companies with thousands of users, revenue, and teams big enough to run cohort analyses.
 They talk about retention curves and Net Promoter Scores and the Sean Ellis 40% test.
 You're sitting there thinking, "I have 50 people.
 Half of them signed up and never came back.
 Is this working?"

 That's the right question.
 And the honest answer is: you can't know for sure yet.
 But you're not flying blind, either.
-There are specific signals you can look for right now, with the users you already have, that tell you whether you're getting closer or drifting further away.
+There are specific patterns you can look for right now, with the users you already have, that tell you whether you're getting closer or drifting further away.

 Take the Sean Ellis test.
 You survey your users and ask, "How would you feel if you could no longer use this product?"
 If 40% or more say "very disappointed," you supposedly have PMF.
 But run that survey with 50 users.
 You'll get maybe 15 responses.
 Six of them say "very disappointed."
 Is that 40%?
 Technically, yes.
 Does it mean anything?
-Not really.
 One person changing their answer swings the result by nearly 7 percentage points.
 Your sample is too small for statistical confidence.

 The same problem applies to retention curves, NPS, and every other metric designed for large datasets.
 You can calculate them.
 You just can't trust them.